oscarlevin/oscarlevin.github.io/_posts/2019-12-12-formative-textbook-assessments.md

 * Encourage students to read actively, and more generally teach students how to become more effective learners of mathematics.
 * Incentivize actually spending time with the textbook.

-One thing that these assessments are *not* intended to accomplish is to punish students for not learning new material quickly.
-For one, this means that the assessments should be graded mostly for completeness (and perhaps some appropriate level of effort).
+One thing that these assessments are *not* intended to accomplish is to punish students for not learning new material fast enough.
+For one, this means that the assessments should be graded mostly for completeness (and perhaps some appropriate level of effort) or even not at all.
 Further, we must be careful to avoid asking questions that students repeatedly get wrong: we are not trying to catch students, but rather to encourage them to grow.

 ## Potential pitfalls